 What is the easiest to rank in and with, in other words, what is the lowest weight, shortest time someone can rank with?

 In the high standard competition, 10 minutes is the total time given to complete a set, aside from half marathon or marathon which are 30 and 60 minutes.
-The total result in number of repetitions lifted, according to set criteria, awards rank.
-There are however, some organizations which have decided to offer lower criteria with the variation of less time allotted to complete the set using lighter weight loads to do so.
+The total result in a number of repetitions lifted, according to set criteria, awards rank.
+There are, however, some organizations that have decided to offer lower criteria with the variation of less time allotted to complete the set using lighter weight loads to do so.